apache/stanbol/commons/jobs/README.md

 Job output handling is demanded to the service which created the job.

-Creating jobs
+Creating a job
 ------------------

 Stanbol services can create a job accessing the `org.apache.stanbol.commons.jobs.api.JobManager` SCR component, by providing an implementation of the `org.apache.stanbol.commons.jobs.api.Job` interface and obtaining the job identifier.
-The service **must** then return an HTTP response with status `201` including the `Location` HTTP header pointing to the resource job (if exists).
+The service **must** then return an HTTP response with status `201` including the `Location` HTTP header pointing to the created job.
 It **should** provide a human readable location of the job resource in the body of the response.

-The job resource location can be derived by attaching the job identifier (retrieved by the manager) to the base /jobs resource path.
+The job resource location can be derived by attaching the job identifier (retrieved by the manager) to the base *stanbol-base-url/*jobs/ resource path.

 For example: